kadenzipfel/gas-optimizations/gas-costly-patterns/loop-fusion.md

 ## Loop Fusion

 Occasionally in smart contracts, you may find that there are two loops with the same parameters.
-In the case that the loop parameters are the same, there is no reason to have separate loops.
+In the case that the loop parameters are the same, they should be combined if possible.

 ```
  function loopFusion(uint x, uint y) public pure returns(uint) {